 Find out how to support HDA’s work here.

 The Housing Development Alliance is not affiliated with any religion or religious group.
 As a local nonprofit affordable housing developer, we serve all people and invite all people to serve with us.
-We welcome folks from all backgrounds, races, and religions, and we believe that our values of kindness, serving one's neighbors, and treating others the way we'd like to be treated is in agreement with the basic teachings of most, if not all, religions around the world.
+We welcome folks from all backgrounds, races, and religions, and we believe that our values of kindness, serving others, and treating others the way we’d like to be treated is in agreement with the basic teachings of most, if not all, religions around the world.

-No. Hope Building is a program offered by HDA, which means it's a part of HDA.
+No. Hope Building is a program offered by HDA, which means it’s part of HDA.
 Sometimes, people confuse Hope Building with the work we do in home building, which is understandable.

 Hope Building is a grant-funded program that provides paid, on-the-job training in home construction to men and women in recovery.
 Basically, this program is offering a paid year of training to 6 men and women who have been referred to us by either Hickory Hill Recovery Center, Knott County Drug Court, or Perry County Drug Court.
 (We hope to expand this list of partners who refer trainees to us in the future.)
 Our 6 trainees work for HDA, build their resume with us, receive college certificates from Hazard Community & Technical College, and in addition to a solid work reference from us, they get assistance seeking employment after leaving our program from EKCEP.
 It’s an amazing partnership, and one that offers hope to those who strive to stay in recovery.